18 min read

 veth devices have a particularly interesting use case: placing one end of a veth pair in one network namespace and the other end in another network namespace allows for communicating between network namespaces.

-For example (using the netns parameter):
+Here is another example (using the netns parameter):

-$ sudo ip link add <p1-name> netns <p1-ns> type veth peer <p2-name> netns <p2-ns>
+$ sudo ip link add p1-name netns p1-ns type veth peer p2-name netns p2-ns

 We’ll start by creating the new process with its own unshared net network namespace: